 Questions and answers on proof of vaccination for entry into Germany can be found here (in German).

 NHS vaccination certificates are recognised in Germany if the vaccination was carried out with a vaccine approved in Germany*.
 Evidence of vaccination can be provided digitally (NHS app or NHS website) or as a printout (this can be requested from the NHS by calling 119).
 However, a screenshot or photo is not sufficient.
 In addition, the final jab must have been at least 14 days ago.

 Vaccination certificates issued in the Channel Islands are also recognised, subject to the same conditions.

-Proof of having previously been infected with the SARS-CoV-2 coronavirus must be in German, English, French, Italian or Spanish, can be in physical or digital form, and the test on which it is based must have been done in a laboratory using nucleic acid-based testing (PCR, PoC-PCR or other nucleic acid amplification methods), and must have been done no fewer than 28 days and no more than six months previously.
+Proof of having previously been infected with the SARS-CoV-2 coronavirus must be in German, English, French, Italian or Spanish, can be in physical or digital form, and the test on which it is based must have been done in a laboratory using nucleic acid-based testing (PCR, PoC-PCR or other nucleic acid amplification methods), and must have been done no fewer than 28 days and no more than three months previously.

 Public life is Germany is subject to considerable, constantly changing restrictions.
 You can find the latest regulations here (in German).